-PG&E has separately performed a net present value analysis specifically for this and other recently executed REC-only PSAs that takes into account the time value of money to compare buying RECs now vs. later.
-Arroyo does not have access to the detailed inputs to that analysis and has not independently assessed its validity.
+31 PG&E has separately performed a net present value analysis specifically for this and other recently executed REC-only PSAs that takes into account the time value of money to compare the alternate strategies of buying RECs now vs. later.
+Arroyo does not have access to the detailed inputs to that analysis and has not independently verified the validity of the comparison.